Make a donation

 Other potential side effects

-Dealing with a diagnosis of cancer is hard for you and your loved ones.
-The mood changes that can be brought on by steroids can make things even harder.
+Dealing with a diagnosis of cancer is hard on you and your loved ones.
+Mood changes that can be brought on by steroids can make things even more challenging.

 Depression

-As you deal with your disease, there may be periods when you're feeling "blue" or "down."
-You may sometimes feel like you're no longer the person you used to be.
-The physical and mental changes that are occurring may take a toll on your self-esteem.
+As you go through your journey, there may be times when you feel blue or down, or that you’re no longer the person you used to be.
+Sometimes, the physical and mental changes you may go through can even take a toll on your self-esteem.
+This is all completely understandable and normal.

 Feelings of worthlessness or hopelessness